 Is it easy for you to follow guided steps?
 OR you like to work on your own?

 Do you prefer freedom over security?

-As we know, each coin have two sides, so both freelance and job have their own advantages and disadvantages.
+As we know, each coin has two sides, so both freelance and job have their own advantages and disadvantages.
 You just need to figure out which one suits you.
-I would personally suggest you try both, maybe try doing full time job first and then try full time freelancing as well.
+I would personally suggest you try both, maybe try doing a full-time job first and then try full time freelancing as well.